As amended November 2019

 Students who withdraw or are dismissed from the College

-	When students withdraw or are dismissed from the College, their network accounts are de-activated.
+When students withdraw or are dismissed from the College, their network accounts are deactivated.

 Purging of Files associated with Inactive Accounts

-	Files (directory files, backup files, materials in the course management system, web pages) associated with accounts that have been inactive for more than six months will be removed from Allegheny’s network systems as part of ongoing maintenance.
+Files (directory files, backup files, materials in the learning management system, web pages) associated with accounts that have been inactive for more than six months will be removed from Allegheny’s network systems as part of ongoing maintenance.

 To avoid unnecessary confusion, the College also reserves right to de-activate Google sites in the Allegheny Google Workspace instance that are not updated at least once annually, since such sites are often included in searches of Allegheny’s web site.